-When job conditions are not favorable for wet curing, the most practical method of curing is with liquid membrane-forming compounds.
+Liquid membrane-forming compounds are the most practical method of curing when job conditions are not favorable for wet curing.
 When applied to concrete, these compounds form a membrane that prevents the internal moisture from evaporating, allowing the cement hydration to continue.

 Cemstone recommends the following when curing concrete with liquid membrane-forming curing compounds:

-- Curing compounds should meet ASTM C309 or C1315.
-Use per the manufacturer's instructions to prevent surface moisture loss and continue the cement hydration process. - Curing compounds should not be used on any surface of which additional concrete or other materials are to be bonded. - Application of the curing compound should immediately follow the final finishing pass. - Clean spray nozzle(s) should be positioned sufficiently close to the surface to ensure a consistent film application and proper application rate per the manufacturer's instructions.
+- Curing compounds should meet ASTM C309 or C1315 and be used per the manufacturer's instructions to prevent surface moisture loss and continue the cement hydration process. - Curing compounds should not be used on any surface of which additional concrete or other materials are to be bonded. - Application of the curing compound should immediately follow the final finishing pass. - Position clean spray nozzle(s) sufficiently close to the surface to ensure a consistent film application and proper application rate per the manufacturer's instructions.